Download Citation Guidelines as a PDF.

-If figures or images are to be included, the author should clearly mark the place of insertion in the text, and attach all visual materials separately, labeled accordingly.
+If figures or images are to be included, the author may leave images embedded in the text, however, please also attach all visual materials separately, labeled accordingly.
 Images should be at least 300 dpi (high-resolution) with a width of 4.25 inches in order to be printed clearly in the journal.
 All images must be in black and white.
 Captions should be listed on a separate sheet and included at the time of submission.
 Images and captions must accompany final manuscript.
 When counting the length of your manuscript, each image or figure should be an estimated half a page.

 PERMISSIONS AND FAIR USE

 You are responsible for obtaining permission to use any quoted material that appears in your submission that exceeds fair use standards.
 Please check with your editor at the Press if you have any questions about fair use.